SK Tallinna Sport: International success & dissolution (1930–1944)

 The 1930 season saw Sport lose the Championship title to Kalev, but the club returned to the throne in 1931, finishing the season unbeaten.
-Tallinna Sport retained the title in 1932 and 1933, where they finished one point clear of the newly formed JS Estonia Tallinn.
+Tallinna Sport retained the title in 1932 and 1933, where they finished one point clear of the newly promoted JS Estonia Tallinn.
 That 1933 Championship title proved to be the last for Sport, as the following seasons were dominated by JS Estonia.
 Sport continued to be one of the top teams in Estonia, but were unable to win the title again before the Soviet occupation of Estonia put an end to the Estonian Football Championship in 1941.

-The 1930s saw Sport also face several top European clubs.
+The 1930s saw Sport also face several top European clubs, who visited Estonia during their European tours.
 After losing 2–3 to Austria Vienna and their star player Matthias Sindelar in 1930, Tallinna Sport faced Barcelona CE Europa, who were the founding members of La Liga the year before.
 Sport drew 1–1 with the Spanish top division team.
-Sport also won Berlin FC Preussen 3–0 in 1931 and defeated Austrian club WAC, the finalist of the same year's Mitropa Cup, 3–1.
+Sport also won Berlin FC Preussen 3–0 in 1931 and defeated Austrian club WAC, the finalist of the same year's Mitropa Cup (considered as one of the predecessors to the Champions League), 3–1.
 That match is best remembered for the heroic performance of the Sport's legendary goalkeeper Evald Tipner.

 In 1938, by Sport's initiative, the Estonian Cup competition was created, which Sport won by beating TJK in the final.
 The newspapers evaluated the actions of Evald Tipner again as the basis of Sport's victory.

-Tallinna Sport was dissolved in 1944 after Estonia became a part of Soviet Union.
+The club was dissolved in 1941 after the Soviet Union occupied Estonia, but was re-established a year later during the German occupation and won the unofficial 1942 Estonian Cup.
+Tallinna Sport was closed down in 1944 after Soviet Union retook Estonia.

-Tallinna Sport in Soviet football (1983–1989)
+Tallinna Sport in Soviet football (1985–1989)

-Tallinna Sport's name reappeared in Estonian football in the 1980s.
-Named Tallinna FK Sport, the club took part in the Soviet Union's second division and finished eighth in the 1985 and 1988 seasons.
+Tallinna Sport's name reappeared in football in 1985.
+Named Tallinna FK Sport, the club took part in the Soviet Second League and finished eighth in the 1985 and 1988 seasons.
 The club was a stepping stone for numerous later Estonian internationals, such as Mart Poom, Marek Lemsalu, Martin Reim and Marko Kristal, as well as later Russian international and national team head coach Valery Karpin.
 Sport finished 20th out of 22 teams in the 1989 season and ceased its activities after that.
-Few years later, Estonia regained its independence.
+Two years later, Estonia regained its independence.

 In 2003, a group of people attempted to re-establish Tallinna Sport and entered the fifth tier of Estonian football.
 However, this initiative did not last long and the team was dissolved in 2008.